ZahidSmile/Playwright-Behave/README.md

 - **Behavior-Driven Development (BDD)**: Write test scenarios in a human-readable format using Gherkin syntax, allowing collaboration between technical and non-technical stakeholders.
 - **Powerful Browser Automation**: Utilize the capabilities of Playwright to automate browser interactions across different browsers (Chromium, WebKit, and Firefox).
-- **Flexible Fixture Support**: Define fixtures for setting up and tearing down browser environments, making it easy to organize and manage test setup and cleanup tasks.
+- **Flexible Fixture Support**: define fixtures for setting up and tearing down browser environments, making it easy to organize and manage test setup and cleanup tasks.
 - **Integration with Behave**: Seamlessly integrate Playwright with Behave to leverage the rich ecosystem of Behave for test execution, reporting, and management.

 ## Getting Started